Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs/Language Syntax.md

 }
 ```
 3. Include the script in the scenario or RMS
-4. When a game is played using the scenario or RMS, you'll get the error: "Could not emit quads for 'unrelatedFunc' function."
+4. Run the `main` function of the script in the scenario